brianbochicchio/udacity-classic-arcade/README.md

  #### Option 3:

- - Clone the repo with git: https://github.com/brianbochicchio/udacity-classic-arcade.git or
+ - Clone the repo with git: https://github.com/brianbochicchio/udacity-classic-arcade.git
  - Double-click or Open index.html in the local repo to start the game